lyto11/Performance-Tweaks-For-Win11/nvidia-control-panel-tweaks.md

 1. Click **Apply** in the bottom right after every section
 2. Launch Fortnite per Epic-Games Store or with the Launch_Fortnite_Boosted.bat created on your desktop
 3. Set Fortnite in-game graphics as per the main README checklist

+## Disclaimer

+- These settings can mess with other games
+- These settings can actually make your game run worse (depends which GPU you own)